zatserkovnyy/mpv-sast/README.md

 ## How it works

 - Uses `track-list` to build internal caches of audio and subtitle tracks.
-- Detects languages and special track types via language codes (`ru`, `rus`, `en`…) and extensive keyword lists in track titles (supports both English and Russian keywords).
+- Detects languages and special track types via strict language code matching (`ru`, `rus`, `en`, `eng`) and extensive keyword lists in track titles (supports both English and Russian keywords).
+- Built-in debouncing mechanism on `file-loaded` and `tracks-changed` events prevents race conditions and event spam.
 - Observes the `aid` property so that changing audio manually also updates subtitles.
-- Reloads selection on `file-loaded` and `tracks-changed` events.

 ## Installation